Tinnitus Management

 Your audiologist will ask you to describe the sound and frequency of your tinnitus symptoms.
 Depending on the sound of your tinnitus, your audiologist may be able to identify other underlying medical conditions that contribute to the condition.

 Depending on the cause, your audiologist will suggest a series of treatments.
-If the tinnitus is caused by earwax blockage, removing the earwax may help to eliminate the problem.
-There are different noise therapies that help to alleviate tinnitus, such as masking devices (similar to hearing aids), or hearing aids.
-Many modern hearing aids come with tinnitus therapy, as many cases of tinnitus are linked with hearing loss.
+If the symptoms are caused by earwax blockage, removing the earwax may help to eliminate the problem.
+Different noise therapies help to alleviate ringing in the ears, such as masking devices (similar to hearing aids), or hearing aids.
+Many modern hearing aids come with tinnitus therapy, as many cases are linked with hearing loss.